CompellingNarr/NRT_RSS_Stream/README-project-creation.md

 This documents covers the following:

-* Creation of project using Maven
+* Creation of project on local workstation using Maven

 * Creation of local git repo